Maths

 Introduction

-This document is a statement of the aims, principles and strategies for the teaching, learning and assessment of mathematics at Belvedere Infant School.
+This is a statement of the aims, principles and strategies for the teaching, learning and assessment of mathematics at Belvedere Infant School.
 We believe every child can do maths.
 Our aim is to facilitate highly effective teaching and learning that is practical, challenging and engaging, whilst supporting children on their journey towards mastery.
 Every adult has the highest expectations of the children, and as such, expects all children to attain high standards.
 Children are expected to develop a deep understanding of a concept through mathematical reasoning before progressing to the next level.

 The National Curriculum identifies three main aims in the primary phase: